parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 2. Use a Virtual Machine.
 3. Use Burp's scope and filter to hide requests in `HTTP History`.
 4. Add domains to Burp's `TLS Pass Through`.
+    1. Noisy domains.
+E.g., Windows update.
+    2. Authentication/MFA domains.
+You do not want your credentials in Burp.
 5. Hide `OPTIONS` requests in Burp's history with extensions.
 6. Use this Burp config file as base and add your domains.
     1. https://github.com/parsiya/Parsia-Clone/blob/master/configs/burp-default-config.json